mmiddleton/mmiddleton-fish546/notebooks/Bismark_notebook.md

 When I got back to my computer on Thursday morning, my computer was again mostly unresponsive.
 All I got was the pinwheel on a black screen.
 Reluctantly, I did another hard shut down.
 When the windows that were previously open re-opened I was able to see that the process got to step III this time which is the indexing.
 Truly unfortunate that I couldn't let it finish, but at least it got further, maybe if I was able to leave it for another day it would have completed...

-Since I have not yet been able to get my own computer to complete the genome prep, I got a copy of the prepared genome from Mac since she has the same genome and prepared genome on her computer.
+Since I have not yet been able to get my own computer to complete the genome prep, I got a copy of the prepared genome from Mac since she has the same genome and bisulfite prepared genome on her computer.
 I'll attempt to run the alignment with my sequence data over the weekend.

 ## 2016-11-15 - CoGe Bismark analysis failure
 Since so far `Bismark` has been less than happy attempting to run on my computer, I decided to try and run an analysis on [CoGe](https://genomevolution.org/coge/).